-The combination of coffee and maple in this layer cake is a match made in heaven for this perfect dairy free ‘afternoon tea’ cake.
-Our eldest always asks for this cake when it’s his birthday and he was so excited to hear that I would be sharing it on the blog.
+The combination of coffee and maple in this layered cake is a match made in heaven for this perfect dairy-free afternoon tea cake.
+Our eldest always asks for this cake when it’s his birthday and he was so excited to hear that I would be sharing it with you on the blog.

 Why I Made This Recipe

-I’ve been making this cake for years and it is definitely a well loved recipe that has evolved since my allergies developed.
-If you’re a fan of coffee flavoured baked goods, you will LOVE this.
+My Mum always used to make coffee layered cake for us.
+It’s a family favourite and one of those classic British bakes that most UK families have eaten.
+I’ve carried on the tradition and have been making this cake for years.
+It is a well loved recipe that has evolved since my allergies developed and if you’re a fan of coffee-flavoured baked goods, you will LOVE this.

 Why You Should Make This Cake